-The Nursing and Midwifery Council has assured it will ‘consider context’ if nurses, midwives and nursing associates refuse to work because of a lack of personal protective equipment.
+The Nursing and Midwifery Council has assured it will ‘consider context’ if nurses, midwives and nursing associates refuse to work because of a lack of PPE.

 It explained in a statement: ‘[In these instances,] we would consider the context of the current pandemic, including the risks that the individual registrant was exposed to and how they exercise and recorded their professional judgement in line with the Code.’